 In the access modal, click the Apply button on any requirement to fill out and submit the form.
 After submitting, this requirement will either be automatically marked as approved, or it will be marked as pending if the organization requires an administrator to review and approve submissions.

-Administrators could accept your submission right away, or they might reject your it and ask for more information via a comment.
+Administrators could accept the submission right away, or they might reject your it and ask for more information via a comment.
 You will get a notification if the status of your requirement changes, or is about the expire.
 If any of your requirements expire or are revoked you will immediately lose that access level until you update it.

 Restrictions are conditions placed on the way you can use this data once you've gained access.
 Most will affect how you can download data or subsets of data that you create in projects.
 You will need to keep these restrictions in mind when you are planning to use data, and can manage any potential exceptions to these restrictions later in a project.